Basic example

 When we initialise the FAIR class, a number of options are given as defaults.

-Let’s say we want to change the greenhouse gas forcing treatment from Meinshausen et al. 2020 to Myhre et al. 1998.
+Let’s say we want to change the greenhouse gas forcing treatment from Meinshausen et al. 2020 default to Myhre et al. 1998.
 While this could have been done when initialising the class, we can also do it by setting the appropriate attribute.

 help(f)